 We also supply birefringent calcite plates and alpha-BBO plates for compensation of the temporal walkoff in BBO crystals (time delay compensators).

-For thicker BBO crystals (T>3 mm) for longer pulses (ns, ps), please visit Thick BBO Crystals.
+For thicker BBO crystals (T>3 mm) used for longer pulses (ns, ps), please visit Thick BBO Crystals.

 Structural and Physical Properties: